AICAE/3DPartClassification/paper_part_recognition/Source code for CNN for 3D shape classification.md

 C. Multi-Batch

-4 Dataset:
+###  4 Datasets that are too small for each category

 • ETH 3D object dataset ([38]), in this dataset, there are 80 objects that belong to 8 categories, and 41 different view images are used to represent each object from ETH dataset.
 In total, it contains 3280 views belonging to 8 categories.

 • NTU60 3D model dataset ([6]), in this dataset, there are 549 objects that belong to 47 categories, and 60 different view samples are utilized to describe each object from NTU60 dataset.
 In total, it contains 32940 views belonging to 47 categories.

 • MVRED 3D category dataset ([39]), in this dataset, there are 505 objects that belongs to 61 categories, and 36 different view images are included in each object from MVRED dataset.
 In total, it contains 18180 views belonging to 61 categories

-###
+### Harmonized Bilinear

 Multi-view Harmonized Bilinear Network for 3D Object Recognition